rigaux/b3d/supports/poly/annales.rst

 *Term statistics, used to calculate relevance, are per shard.
 Having a small amount of data in many shards leads to poor relevance.}*

-Que répondeez-vous à votre collègue?
+Que répondez-vous à votre collègue?

 Quatrième partie : questions de cours (2 pts)
 =============================================